joonaskaup/TravelDayCalc/README.md

 *Note: This code and the readme.md file were created with ChatGPT (version o1-preview or o1-mini).
 I don’t have prior coding knowledge, and the same bot guided me through navigating GitHub.
 However, the code appears to work for my purposes.*

+*If you decide to use the application now, it is still recommended to verify the calculations yourself.
+The major tests have not been completed yet, but based on smaller experiments, the calculations appear to be accurate.*

 ## Overview
 An application to calculate travel and accommodation needs and budget for cast members based on shooting schedules.